The best dog bed for snoozy pups to keep them comfortable and cosy

 • Can be machine washed at 30°C

-• Mixture of materials to provide a comfortable and cosy place for your pooch
+• Plush inner to create a comfortable and cosy space for your pooch

 Cons